Diffusion Geometry: Computational Geometry and Topology, Machine Learning, and Statistics

 PCA assigns a weight to each of the features in the feature vector, and we can \textit{sparsify} this weight vector by setting all but the largest few entries to zero.
 This produces a PCA feature that depends on only a few geometric features, which we can then interpret.
 For example, we find that one of the features here is approximately equal to

-where $\lambda^0_i$ is the $i^{th}$ eigenvalue of the Laplacian with eigenfunction $\phi_i$ and $\lambda^1_i$ is the $i^{th}$ eigenvalue of the Hodge Laplacian on 1-forms.
+where $\lambda^0_i$ is the $i^{th}$ eigenvalue of the Laplacian and $\lambda^1_i$ is the $i^{th}$ eigenvalue of the Hodge Laplacian on 1-forms.
 If $f$ is a function then its \textit{Dirichlet energy} $\|df\|^2$ measures how variable it is.
-The eigenfunctions $\phi_1$ and $\phi_2$ always increase along the length of the data (see, for example, Figure \ref{fig:f5} (b)), and so for $\|d\phi_1\|^2 + \|d\phi_2\|^2$ to be small means that the data is smaller and more compact.
-We can use intuition from spectral geometry and Hodge theory (e.g. Figure \ref{fig:f4}) to interpret the Laplacian eigenvalues $\lambda^0_1$ and $\lambda^0_2$ as measuring \q{connectedness}, and the Hodge Laplacian eigenvalue $\lambda^1_1$ as measuring the prominence of the \q{hole} in the middle of the data\footnote{We include some exponential eigenvalues $e^{-t\lambda_i^0}$ and $e^{-t\lambda_i^1}$ as additional data.
+The eigenfunctions $\phi_1$ and $\phi_2$ always increase along the length of the data (see, for example, Figure \ref{fig:f5} (b)), and, since they are eigenfunctions of the Laplacian, the eigenvalues $\lambda_i$ are exactly the Dirichlet energies $\|d\phi_i\|^2$.
+So for $\lambda_1$ and $\lambda_2$ to be small means that the data is more connected and compact.
+We can also use intuition from Hodge theory (e.g. Figure \ref{fig:f4}) to interpret the Hodge Laplacian eigenvalue $\lambda^1_1$ as measuring the prominence of the \q{hole} in the middle of the data\footnote{We include some exponential eigenvalues $e^{-t\lambda_i^0}$ and $e^{-t\lambda_i^1}$ as additional data.
 These are the eigenvalues of the corresponding diffusion operators $\exp(-tL)$ and $\exp(-t\Delta_1)$.}.
 As such, we can interpret the decrease in this diffusion geometry feature as measuring the data becoming increasingly connected and compact, and decreasingly hollow.